 Under normal market conditions, it is expected that the portfolio will be fully invested, although net gearing levels may fluctuate depending on the value of the Company's assets and short-term movements in liquidity.

-The Company's debt as a percentage of total equity as at 30 September 2023 was 13.7%.
-Long-term debt comprised five tranches of Loan Notes, of £30m, €30m, €20m, JPY8bn and JPY4.5bn.
-The Company also has a JPY8.0bn unsecured multi-currency revolving credit facility.
-There were no drawings on the revolving credit facility as at 30 September 2023.
+The Company's debt as a percentage of total equity as at 30 September 2024 was 14.6%.
+Long-term debt comprised six tranches of Loan Notes of £30m, €30m, €20m, JPY8bn, JPY4.5bn and JPY5bn.